 - rice instead of noodles.

-This meals takes literally just minutes, and everyone is happy.
+This meal takes literally just minutes, and everyone is happy.
 Yum!